-8.1 Applications for Initial Accreditation and Re-Accreditation as Medical Practitioners a.
+8.1 Applications for Initial Accreditation and Re-Accreditation as Medical Practitioners

+- a.
 Applications for Initial Accreditation (where the applicant does not currently hold Accreditation at the Facility) and Re-Accreditation (where the applicant currently holds Accreditation at the Facility) as Medical Practitioners must be made in writing on the prescribed form.
 All questions on the prescribed form must be fully completed and all required information and documents supplied before an application will be considered.
-Applications should be forwarded to the Hospital Manager at least six weeks prior to the Medical Practitioner seeking to commence at the Facility or such shorter time permitted by to the Facility due to Organisational Need or patient needs.
-Temporary Accreditation or Emergency Accreditation will be considered at the discretion of the Hospital Manager.
+Applications should be forwarded to the Credentialing Officer at least six weeks prior to the Medical Practitioner seeking to commence at the Facility or such shorter time permitted by to the Facility due to Organisational Need or patient need.
+Temporary Accreditation or Emergency Accreditation will be considered at the discretion of the Chief Executive Officer. - b.

-- b.
 Applications must include a declaration signed by the Medical Practitioner to the effect that the information provided by the Medical Practitioner is true and correct, that the Medical Practitioner will comply in every respect with the By-laws in the event that the Medical Practitioner's application for Accreditation is approved. - c.
-The Hospital Manager may interview and/or request further information from applicants that the Hospital Manager considers appropriate. - d.
-The Hospital Manager will ensure that applications are complete and requests for further information complied with, and upon being satisfied will refer applications, together with notes from any interview conducted, to the Medical Advisory Committee for consideration.
+The Credentialing Officer may interview and/or request further information from applicants that the Credentialing Officer considers appropriate.

+d.
+The Credentialing Officer will ensure that applications are complete and requests for further information complied with and upon being satisfied with the information provided will refer applications, together with notes from any interviews conducted, to the Medical Advisory Committee for consideration.